po1sigala/live/01-Class-Content/19-PWA/README.md

 Many of the tools and technologies used to create PWAs can be leveraged to help improve application performance and accessibility.
 One of these tools is services workers, which can be used to cache static CSS, JavaScript, HTML files, images, and even API requests.
 This allows developers to reduce network bandwidth and improve overall load times.

 In previous units, you learned that JavaScript runs on a single thread, which is something that developers need to consider with regard to performance.
-The good news is that services workers run on a completely different thread.
+The good news is that service workers run on a completely different thread.

 To unlock the power of service workers, you will use webpack and workbox.
 Workbox is a Google library that makes it much easier to set up a service worker.
 By using webpack, you can deliver applications with optimized code, called bundles.
 Webpack also allows you to implement CSS loaders to make your CSS files more modular.